-4.94 The Verifier considered the cost per FTE profile suggests business support opex costs are growing broadly in proportion to the change in FTEs, and that the link between proposed cost increases and proposed FTE changes are stable.
+4.81 The Verifier considered the cost per FTE profile suggests business support opex costs are growing broadly in proportion to the change in FTEs, and that the link between proposed cost increases and proposed FTE changes are stable.
 The Verifier concluded the cost per FTE was relatively stable indicating the expenditure was likely to be prudent and efficient.

-- In reaching our decision, we undertook analysis and considered the Verifier's view.
-Having considered the Verifier's view, we are satisfied Transpower's business support opex proposal was assessed in line with the relevant independent verification Terms of Reference based on the following factors: - 4.95.1 we are satisfied with the reasonableness of the key assumptions used to build Transpower's proposed steps for its opex proposal, consistent with clauses A1(c), (j), (m) and (n) in Schedule A of the Capex IM. - 4.95.2 We are satisfied with our own review of the reasons for the expenditure and the Verifier's analysis which is evidenced in its consideration of each category of uplift - this includes citing investment cases and assessing the need for uplift for various categories and making further enquiries as needed; and - 4.95.3 the Verifier reviewed a wide range of materials and made additional enquiries as to the information Transpower provided and factored this into its assessment.
+- 4.82 Following our review of the Verifier report, we are satisfied the Verifier assessed Transpower's business support opex proposal in line with the relevant independent verification Terms of Reference based on the following factors: - 4.82.1 we are satisfied that the Verifier has considered the reasonableness of the key assumptions used to build Transpower's proposed steps for its opex proposal, consistent with clauses A1(c),(j),(m) and (n) in Schedule A of the Capex IM. - 4.82.2 the Verifier has evidenced its consideration of each category of uplift this includes citing investment cases and assessing the need for uplift for various categories and making further enquiries as needed; and - 4.82.3 the Verifier reviewed a wide range of materials and made additional enquiries as to the information Transpower provided and factored this into its assessment.
 It also considered the level of business support in line with its capex work programme.